9 Weeks Project

 4th Step: Using 3 of the concepts you put on your “Notes” page in your 9 weeks project folder, chose a topic under “This 9 Weeks’ Topics” tab that include those concepts.
 Highlight the concepts you used.
 You will write a story about your historical event as though you are living during the time period.
 You can easily do this using “I,” or you may use character names and describe the event as though they are living the event.
 For example: I was jammed under the deck with many of my old neighbors and friends as we were shipped off for the New World to become slaves.
 I can’t believe we were captured by our enemy and sold into slavery!
 (Middle Passage).
 YOUR NARRATIVE MUST HAVE AT LEAST 3 TRUE FACTS FROM THE HISTORICAL EVENT IN IT.
 Put the link for any website you use for your historical event and the date you first accessed it on your “Notes” page in your 9 weeks project folder.

 5th Step: Find a primary source that goes with the historical event you are using.
 You will use a line or more as a quote to go with your historical narrative.
+Be sure to say what document or who the author is on the slide.
 In order to do this, you must research documents that correspond with the event and decide which is most relevant to your narrative.
 Put the link for the document and the date you first accessed it on your “Notes” page in your 9 weeks project folder.

-6th Step: Break down the literal meaning of your primary source quote and explain how BOTH the quote and the document affected your historical event.
+6th Step: Break down the literal meaning of your primary source quote explaining it and explain how the quote affected your historical event.

 7th Step: Skip the slide that says Compare/Contrast Summary and go to the slide that says Compare/Contrast Chart.
 Make a chart or a graph showing your comparisons and differences.
 The 3 concepts you chose that go with both of your events are the compares.
 The differences are how each event is different in those concepts.
 You must have 3 compares and 3 differences.